GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

 A new Service Account is created [(`main.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L32) as part of the deployment.
 This service account is assigned the role `roles/monitoring.viewer` as read only monitoring access within the Google Cloud Console and API [(`main.tf` code reference)](https://github.com/timbohiatt/community/blob/master/tutorials/cloud-run-multiregional-deployments/code/main.tf#L38).

 In this tutorial we are deploying a containerized application.
 For example purposes we are using the [`GoogleCloudPlatform/cloud-run-hello`](https://github.com/GoogleCloudPlatform/cloud-run-hello) sample application.
 It is a publically available container image mirrored in the Google Container Registry [`gcr.io/cloudrun/hello`](https://gcr.io/cloudrun/hello).
-This sample container is perfect for our purposes as when up and running it visually reports back the following information:
+This sample container is perfect for your purposes as when up and running it visually reports back the following information:

 1. The Cloud Run container deployment revision.
 1. The Cloud Run service name.